oauth-wg/oauth-selective-disclosure-jwt/main.md

 }
 ```

-Important: As described above, hash digests are calculated over the string formed by
+Important: As described above, hash digests are calculated over the JSON literal
-serializing a JSON array containing the salt and the claim value.
-This ensures
+formed by serializing an object containing the salt, the claim value, and
-that issuer and verifier use the same input to their hash functions and avoids
+optionally the claim name.
+This ensures that issuer and verifier use the same
+input to their hash functions and avoids issues with canonicalization of JSON
-issues with canonicalization of JSON values that would lead to different hash
+values that would lead to different hash digests.
+The SVC therefore maps claim
-digests.
-The SVC therefore maps claim names to JSON-encoded arrays.
+names to JSON-encoded arrays.

 ## Sending SD-JWT and SVC during Issuance